 - Tempering : A simple temering with mustard seeds, urad dal and curry leaves is made for coconut chutney.
 However you can add red chillies too.

-Selecting coconuts : Select coconuts which weighs proportionately to their size or which is heavier.
+Selecting coconuts for coconut chutney : Select coconuts which weighs proportionately to their size or which is heavier.
 Heavier coconuts mean fresh and it is ideal for cooking.
 Coconut which are underweight might have become dry and the yield & taste may not be much.
 Coconut water sloshing sound should be heard when you shake it.
 Store coconut with eyes of the coconut facing upwards as they tend to breathe with it and shelf life will be more.

 Find below the tools for crack opening coconut and scrpaping it.
 The first one is aruvamanai as we call it in tamil used for scrapping / grating coconut manually the middle small one is the grinder attachment for grating coconut and the long stick is the one used for crack opening the coconut shell and cutting coconut into pieces.